 "Recruiting players who want to win championships has been the key to our success," Holas said.
 "It takes a very dedicated and disciplined person to fit into our program.
 We demand a lot from them in the details category.
 The girls on this team know the stakes and rise every day to meet the challenge."

-The program under Holas' direction has emerged as one of the top programs in Conference USA as she holds the most wins in the conference's history (434).
+The program under Holas' direction emerged as one of the top programs in Conference USA as she holds the most wins in the conference's history (475).
 The Cougars are three-time regular season champions (2007, 2008, 2011) and were the Conference USA Tournament champions in 2007.
 They became only the second team in conference history to sweep both titles in a season.
 Houston will look to continue that success in 2013-14 when they finished fourth in The American and earned an at-large bid for the NCAA Tournament.
 In 2015, the Cougars improved as they took third place in conference play and was a semifinalist team during The American Athletic Conference.

 To get to the top, Holas doesn't let anything get overlooked.
 Her dynamic personality, work ethic and past accomplishments as a player and coach make the program's sky-high outlook seem very realistic.